patrikpansky/frontendui/packages/requests/contribution/js_template_components.md

 /**
  * A card component that displays detailed content for an request entity.
  *
- * This component combines `requestCardCapsule` and `requestMediumContent` to create a card layout
+ * This component combines `RequestCardCapsule` and `RequestMediumContent` to create a card layout
  * with a title and medium-level content.
 The title includes a `PersonFill` icon and a link to
  * the request entity's details, while the body displays serialized details of the entity along
  * with any additional children passed to the component.
  *
  * @component
- * @param {Object} props - The properties for the requestMediumCard component.
+ * @param {Object} props - The properties for the RequestMediumCard component.
  * @param {Object} props.request - The object representing the request entity.
  * @param {string|number} props.request.id - The unique identifier for the request entity.
  * @param {string} props.request.name - The name or label of the request entity.